symfony/symfony-docs/guides/bundles/best_practices.rst

 ``Bundle/HelloBundle/Controller/HelloController.php`` and the fully qualified class name is ``Bundle\HelloBundle\Controller\HelloController``.

-All classes and files must follow the Symfony2 coding `standards`_.
+All classes and files must follow the Symfony2 coding :doc:`standards
+</contributing/code/standards>`.

 Some classes should be seen as facades and should be as short as possible, like Commands, Helpers, Listeners, and Controllers.